thehyve/ohdsi-etl-prias/docs/README.md

 then we use July 1st as a proxy.
 This will be, on average, the closest to the actual date.

+* If no date is given, the following conventions will be followed:
+    * Derive year from context
+    * If no context derivation is possible, take 1970-01-01 as both start_date and end_date.
+    There is an exception for the ``observation_period.observation_period_end_date``.
+When this date is missing, it is set to the date of the last ETL run.

 * Where appropriate, we made use of the [oncology extensions](https://github.com/OHDSI/OncologyWG/wiki), as proposed by the [OHDSI Oncology Workgroup](https://github.com/OHDSI/OncologyWG).
  We incorporated the *Episode* and *Episode Event* tables, as well as the ``measurement.modifier_of_event_id`` and ``measurement.modifier_of_field_concept_id``.